 Sugar Beet is grown throughout Europe, UK, Canada, Russian and China; in the UK it is grown mainly in Lincolnshire and East Anglia.

 Beet needs to grow in temperate climates and is a root crop grown in the ground.
 A mature sugar beet grows to about one foot long, weighs between two to five pounds, and contains about 18% sucrose, which is concentrated in its taproot.
-In order to get the sugar that we use on a daily basis, both cane and beet are grown, harvested and processed; however, the processes for removing the sugar from each plant is done is different ways.
+In order to get the sugar that we use on a daily basis, both cane and beet are grown, harvested and processed.
+The processes for removing the sugar from each plant is done is different ways.

 European sugar beet dates back to the 16th century when French soil scientist Olivier de Serres found that some beet substances could be processed to a state that very much resembled sucrose fluid, the same substance found in sugarcane.
-Then, in mid 1700s German physicist Andreas Sigismund Marggraf confirmed the presence of sugar in beet, and in 1784, his student Franz Karl Achard managed to establish the first beet sugar processing plant; thus, the European sugar beet industry was born.
+In the mid 1700s German physicist Andreas Sigismund Marggraf confirmed the presence of sugar in beet and in 1784 his student Franz Karl Achard managed to establish the first beet sugar processing plant.
+The European sugar beet industry was born.
 In 1900 between 60% and 90% of raw sugar bought into the UK for refining was beet sugar from Austria and Germany.
 During the First World War nearly all raw sugar switched to cane sugar, the rationing quotas of which was controlled by Charles Eastick, founder of Ragus, who was awarded the M.B.E. for his service.
-Charles realised Britain’s vulnerability in the supply of sugar, so as the need was great, we started to grow our own beet.
+Charles realised Britain’s vulnerability in the supply of sugar, leading the country to grow its own beet due to the incredible need for sugar.

-Sugar beet is a biennial plant which builds up a store of sugar in its roots during the first year of its biological cycle, then in the second year it uses its stored sugar to flower and seed.
+Sugar beet is a biennial plant which builds up a store of sugar in its roots during the first year of its biological cycle.
+In the second year of growth it then uses its stored sugar to flower and seed.
 However, it is at the end of the first year that the beet is harvested to extract the sugar.

-The beet seeds are sown in Mid-March and then the crop is harvested in September – December.
-To harvest the beet, the farmers cut off the green tops, remove the beets from the ground, cleans them and they are then put on trailers.
-The green tops are not wasted, they are used for animal feeds or as fertilizer.
+The beet seeds are sown in mid-March and then the crop is harvested between September and December.
+To harvest the beet, the farmers cut off the green tops, remove the beets from the ground, clean them and they are then put on trailers.
+The green tops are preserved and are used for animal feeds or as fertilizer.